sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 3.2.2 =
+= 3.2.3 =

-[Compatibility] – Tested OK with WordPress version 6.5 [Enhancement] - Cookie banner auto-translation for 40+ languages.
-[Tweak] - Limited the total languages to two for stand-alone plugin.
+[Add] - An option to migrate to the new UI is added to the legacy UI.
 [Fix] - Minor bug fixes.